nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.6.
 Deleting tag(s) from a person: `deleteTagPerson`

-You can delete tag(s) from a person in your contacts list, so that you can remove unwanted or irrelevant tags.
+You can delete tag(s) from a person in your contact list, so that you can remove unwanted or irrelevant tags.

 <h4>Format:</h4>